Xylophone and Marimba Building E-Books from Jim McCarthy

 Do I need any special tuning equipment?

 A basic electronic tuner is highly recommended.
-Any chromatic tuner will do the job, and you can get a really basic electronic tuner from any music store for between $50 - $100, or simply borrow one from a friend to get the job done!
+Any chromatic tuner will do the job, and you can get a really basic electronic tuner from any music store for around $50, or simply borrow one from a friend to get the job done!
 These tuners are incredibly common – nearly all professional musicians or music teachers either own one or have a friend who owns one.

 Does it matter what the resonators are made out of?